chrisalbertson/NeatoLidarInterfacePCB/README.md

 This unit look the best and is the most compact but it uses a slip ring and mechanical brushes to comutate the data and powert othe spinner scanner.
 It seems to work but all mechanical brushes will eventualy fail.
 #### Botvac
 The blastic base has a ugly looking shape.
 But the slip ring has been repalced by a non-contact system.
 Power is transmitting using a pair of coils that work like a transformer where the secondary is spinning and the data is send up and down the spin axis by a wiresless (and fiberless) optical link.
 The only down side is that this LIDAR uses about down the amount of current.

+### ROADMAP
+The processor used here is much faster and has more FLASH memory than the original version.
+I plan to use this to enable some more features.
+Some of them might be:
+* Add a small LCD display to visualize the laser scan data and varify proper operation
+* Add a a switch or button to allow simple configuration with no computer connected
+* Add a ROS_serial interface mode where the conversion to laser-scan or even point cloud data format is done on theis interface PCB.